CSUBioGroup/SGCL-LncLoc/README.md

 The other details can be seen in the paper and the codes.

 # Citation
-Min Li, Baoying Zhao, Yiming Li, Jingwei Lu, Fuhao Zhang, Shichao Kan, Min Zeng.
+Min Li, Baoying Zhao, Yiming Li, Pingjian Ding, Rui Yin, Shichao Kan, Yi Pan and Min Zeng.
 SGCL-LncLoc: an interpretable deep learning model for improving lncRNA subcellular localization prediction with supervised graph contrastive learning.

 # License
 This project is licensed under the MIT License - see the LICENSE.txt file for details